dbrugne/donut/README.md

 * [Add ban]
 * Diagnose why cloudinary widget url/cam crash on Chrome only
 * Auto-tag/remove un/posted images
-* Only display user with avatar/or Facebook/or online and room with avatar on homepage (but not for search)

 ## Notifications
 * A user post me a message in one to one and i'm offline (immediate, email, 24h before next)